ECSO Readiness Assessment

 Phase 1

 Connected Claude assistant that explains any AESCSF practice, anti-pattern, or MIL criterion in plain English — with conversational follow-up.
-Site name, SP target, your scores and notes are passed as context, so answers are tied to your actual posture, not generic CRA boilerplate.
+Site name, SP target, your scores and notes are passed as context, so answers are tied to your actual posture, not generic AESCSF boilerplate.

 Phase 1